nicbou/nicolasbouliane.com/frontend/content/blog/django-tes-request-raw-post-data.md

 ---
-title: Django unit tests: How to populate request.raw_post_data
+title: 'Django unit tests: How to populate request.raw_post_data'
 description: In the example below, we are testing how our view reacts to a raw POST string sent by another API.
 date_created: 2013-06-17
 ---